Dallinger/Dallinger/docs/source/dummies_node.rst

 The next few functions are just other queries over the tables in the database but with wrappers that make them nicer to use.
 As you read the following you should try to figure out how the code is doing what it does.
 You should also compare this with the more technical documentation :ref:`here <classes>` as down the line you'll want to work from the documentation or code itself, and not from this more cumbersome guide.

-``node.neighbors()`` will return a list of Nodes that the central Node has a connection to.
-Let's say you want to offer a participant a choice of other participants who they can ask for help. ``neighbors()` is really useful for this, as it gives a list of all other Nodes the participant's Node is currently connected to and so are avilable to help.
+``Node.neighbors()`` will return a list of Nodes that the central Node has a connection to.
+Let's say you want to offer a participant a choice of other participants who they can ask for help. ``Node.neighbors()`` is really useful for this, as it gives a list of all other Nodes the participant's Node is currently connected to and so are avilable to help.
 If you look at the function you can see it accepts the parameters ``direction`` and ``type``.
 These tell the query to look only for neighbors of a certain type (e.g. bots, or agents etc.) or connected to the focal Node in a certain direction (Vectors are directional so there might be a Vector from A to B, but not from B to A).
 You've probably also noticed that the function can take a parameter called ``failed`` but further inspection of the code shows it will raise an error if you try to use this parameter - I'll leave it up to you to read the code to see why this is.

-``node.is_connected()`` looks for a Vector between two specific Nodes.
+``Node.is_connected()`` looks for a Vector between two specific Nodes.
 Again, a direction parameter allows you to specify whether you're looking for a connection from A to B, or to B from A, or both.

-``node.infos()`` gets all the Infos made by a Node of a specified `type`.
+``Node.infos()`` gets all the Infos made by a Node of a specified `type`.

-``node.received_infos()`` gets all the Infos sent to a Node by other Nodes.
+``Node.received_infos()`` gets all the Infos sent to a Node by other Nodes.

-``node.transmissions()`` get all Transmissions sent or received by a Node.
+``Node.transmissions()`` get all Transmissions sent or received by a Node.
 Parameters can be used to be more precise, for instance only getting Transmissions sent by the Node, or maybe only getting Transmissions sent to the Node but that have not yet been read (this is basically like checking your inbox).

-``node.transformations()`` does a query over the transformation table, but Transformations are hard to understand, so let's leave this for now.
+``Node.transformations()`` does a query over the transformation table, but Transformations are hard to understand, so let's leave this for now.

 After this the functions change from looking over the database to get information about a Node, to being instructions that tell a Node to do something.
 Once your experiment is running, when participants first arrive they typically do quite a few of the "get" kinds of functions in order to figure out who they are, and what they need to do.
 But once participants start making decisions you'll see more and more of the "do something" kinds of functions.
 Let's walk though a few examples, the first is ``node.fail()``, here's the code in full:
 ::